zetxqx/gateway-api-inference-extension/tools/dashboards/README.md

 ## Configure Google Managed Prometheus as source for metrics

-If you run the inferece gateway with [Google Managed Prometheus](https://cloud.google.com/stackdriver/docs/managed-prometheus), please follow the [instructions](https://cloud.google.com/stackdriver/docs/managed-prometheus/query) to configure Google Managed Prometheus as data source for the grafana dashboard.
+If you run the inference gateway with [Google Managed Prometheus](https://cloud.google.com/stackdriver/docs/managed-prometheus), please follow the [instructions](https://cloud.google.com/stackdriver/docs/managed-prometheus/query) to configure Google Managed Prometheus as data source for the grafana dashboard.

 ## Troubleshooting